vert-x3/vertx-openshift-cartridge/README.md

 Your application should now be running !

+**IMPORTANT**: If you have enabled the HA support of Openshift, your application must return a valid HTTP response (such as 200) when requesting "/".
+Openshift is using this to detect dead application instances.

 ## Vert.x run options

 All Vert.x run options are configured with the `RUN_ARGS` variable in the `configuration/vertx.env` file.
 For example if you want to specify the number of instances to deploy: